top of page

 First Truck & Trailer Unit

-Our first 6-wheeler with a 3-axle trailer — a MAN unit that opened the door to bigger loads and bigger jobs.
-It handled everything we threw at it and kept showing up for more.
+Our first 6-wheeler — a MAN TGA 480 — was later joined by our first trailer, a 3-axle unit added about three months after.
+This setup opened the door to bigger loads and bigger jobs, handling everything we threw at it and showing up for more.

 Kasper – First Signwritten Unit

-Nicknamed after its plate (KSP240), Kasper was our first brand-new truck — and the first to carry the company name.
-It marked a turning point for the fleet and is still rolling with us today.
+Nicknamed after its plate (KSP240), Kasper, a Fuso HD Euro 470 with an 18-speed Road Ranger, was our first brand-new truck and the first to carry the company name.
+It towed the 3-axle trailer for a while, marked a turning point for the fleet, and is still rolling with us today.

 First Brand New 4-Axle Trailer

-Paired with Kasper, this was our first brand-new 4-axle trailer.
-It brought more volume, better efficiency — and marked a solid step up in what we could haul.
+After Kasper outgrew the 3-axle, we purchased our first brand-new 4-axle trailer made by Cambridge Welding.
+It brought more volume, better efficiency, and marked a solid step up in what we could haul.

 The UD Joins the Fleet

 The UD came on board as the fleet kept growing — pictured here before it got the signwriting treatment.
-A solid workhorse that kept the jobs moving and marked another step in our fleet’s evolution.
+A solid workhorse that helped keep jobs moving and marked another step in our evolution.

 UD Truck & Trailer – Full Colours